LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Enhancing LLMs' Reliability (RQ2)

-\textbf{Recall Process Analysis} We investigate the impact of the enhancement methods on LLMs' layer-wise behavior when responding to factual questions.
+\textbf{Recall Process Analysis.} We investigate the impact of the enhancement methods on LLMs' layer-wise behavior when responding to factual questions.
 A recent study on the mechanisms of factual recall in LLMs \cite{recall} indicates that facts are primarily stored within feed-forward layers as subject-attribute associations, while attention mechanisms collaborate to refine and select the appropriate attribute to output.
 Inspired by \cite{recall}, we seek to explain how each method improves factual consistency across layers and support reliable responses across varied input prompts.
 Figures \ref{fig:recall} and \ref{fig:recall-lebron} present the recall process analysis for two subject entities, Cristiano Ronaldo, and LeBron James respectively.
 The heatmaps depict the layer-wise recall patterns across different strategies for each subject and the associated attributes (e.g., affiliated clubs).
 The heatmaps indicate that pre-trained models demonstrate scattered contributions with prominent attribute values in different layers.
 Meanwhile, vanilla fine-tuning results in a skewed distribution towards the most frequent attributes in the dataset.
 This behavior is also observed with ROME and MEMIT algorithms which strongly reinforce a targeted association.
 While these methods narrow the model’s recall for singular precise associations, they lack flexibility for scenarios where multiple associations must be maintained simultaneously (note that ROME and MEMIT aim at editing the model with the most recent information while the other methods are applied on OLMo pre-training data consisting of outdated/inconsistent information).
-A common pattern observed in vanilla fine-tuning, ROME, MEMIT is the concentration of the models' recall almost exclusively to the last layers.
-In contrast, ENAF distribute the model’s recall contribution across multiple layers. \textit{Selected Named Entity Tags} spreads the recall contribution across mid and upper layers, preserving a more layered and distributed representation of factual knowledge within the model.
-Notably, \textit{ID Tags + Selected Named Entity Tags}, a hybrid approach with unique ID tags for subjects and NE tags for high-frequency non-subject entities, shifts the model’s recall contribution to the lower and upper layers.
-According to previous research \cite{recall}, lower layers play a crucial role in factual recall by retrieving all observed associations for the subject entity, while attention mechanisms in the upper layers refine and select the correct attribute value.
-Therefore, the increased contribution of the early layers when using subject ID tagging suggests that introducing IDs activates the association retrieval in early layers, i.e. the model’s recall of factual information for the subject entity.